 But what exactly is umami, and why is everyone talking about it?

-Understanding the Umami Flavour with Knorr® Professional Intense Flavours
+Understanding the Umami Flavor with Knorr® Professional Intense Flavors

 I took it to the official source—Instagram—to dig a little deeper.
-With over 335,000 posts tagged with #umami, people must understand this mysterious fifth flavour, right?
+With over 335,000 posts tagged with #umami, people must understand this mysterious fifth flavor, right?
 Here’s what I found:

-- A powdered seasoning promising to add a rich, yet subtle savoury flavour to anything you cook it with.
+- A powdered seasoning promising to add a rich, yet subtle savory flavor to anything you cook it with.
 “With no weird ingredients!
 It will trick your friends and family into thinking you’re a really good chef!”
 A magic powder?
 Hmm.